 But have you discovered our coolest natural attractions?
 Some of these wildlife wonders are unique to our little corner of the world.
 So, get out your pencil and GPS.
 Here's a bucket list of South Carolina's curious marvels of nature and the best season to see them:

 This delicate bell-shaped wildflower, first discovered in the southern Appalachians by a French botanist in 1788, is found in just a few isolated locations-90 percent of them in an area of the Upstate known as the Jocassee Gorges.
-The most accessible area to see colonies of the elusive plant is in Devils Fork State Park on the one-mile Oconee Bells Nature Trail.
+The most accessible area to see colonies of the elusive plant is in Devils Fork State Park on the 1-mile Oconee Bells Nature Trail.
 During the peak blooming season from mid-March to early April, the park hosts a guided nature walk, offering visitors the opportunity to learn more about this beautiful botanical gem.

 Prepare to be dazzled.
 It's not every day you see bugs working together to put on a light show like this.
 As part of its annual mating ritual, a special species of firefly synchronizes its flashing light pattern so they all blink at the same time.
 Congaree National Park near Columbia is one of a very few places in the country where you can see the luminous nighttime spectacle, which typically takes place within a two-week period between mid-to-late May and early June.